occamLab/eye-helper-cv/eye_helper/scripts/usability_test_commands.md

 sidecam
 frontcam

-eye_helper.py should be subscribed to the proper topic
+eye_helper.py should be subscribed to the proper topic (usercam)

 ```
 $ roscore # restart roscore right before you start doing things